 Based on what was explained earlier in this article, Software Testing is one of the main activities under the umbrella of Quality Control.
 Software Testing is segmented into two categories; functional and non-functional.

 Functional Testing – validate the application’s compliance with its functional requirements and design specifications.
-The various techniques under this testing type focus on validating that application’s functionalities are met and work as expected without issues.
+The various techniques under this testing type focus on validating that the application’s functionalities are met and work as expected without issues.

 Some of the main functional testing techniques are: